02-01-21 Creative Activism: Art for Environmental Advocacy

 Guest: Bonnie Combs, Marketing Director, Blackstone Heritage Corridor

 Clean water is one of our most important resources.
 It sustains our lives, our health, our economy and our natural environment.
 How did our rivers and oceans become so polluted with trash, chemicals and bacteria, and what are we doing about it?
-We will begin with a story walk back in time to consider the use of rivers during the Industrial Era.

 Click here to find more Story Walking Radio Hour podcasts.

 Wondrous stories about pirate treasure and clever animals spark conversations about resilience, mindfulness, conflict resolution, courage, caring and environmental literacy.

 Students learn to identify Nature's clues to the protective, healing and nutritional benefits of plants.
 3 one-hour online classes